Armenians in France: World War II and the Fourth Republic

 The Armenian community of France played an active role in the French Resistance.
 Poet and communist militant Missak Manouchian, the commander of the multiethnic Groupe Manouchian, became an important Resistance leader.
 Besides Arpen Lavitian, the other executed Armenian member, his group also included many Jews from across Europe.
 Poets Kégham Atmadjian and Rouben Melik were other prominent participants in the Resistance.
 The Anti-Fascist Underground Patriotic Organization was commanded by Armenian officers.

 Resisters Alexander Kazarian and Bardukh Petrosian were awarded by the highest military orders of France by General Charles de Gaulle.

 Another Resistance fighter, Louise Aslanian, a famous writer and poet, was a recruiter for the Francs-Tireurs et Partisans in a combat cell of the French Communist Party.
 She along with her husband Arpiar Aslanian worked in an underground publishing house and actively engaged in supplying fighters of the French Resistance with weapons.
 Louise opened the women's division of the French Resistance and was responsible for the Armenian Resistance in Northern France.
 She and her husband were arrested on 24 July 1944 and were later killed in Nazi concentration camps.

 Henri Karayan, a member of the Manouchian Group, participated in the illegal distribution of Humanité in Paris and was engaged in the armed struggle until the Libération.

 In 2012, 95-year-old Arsène Tchakarian, the last survivor of the Manouchian resistance group who fought against occupying Nazi German forces during World War II, was decorated as Officer of the Legion of Honor by President Nicolas Sarkozy.

 Immediately after the Second World War, about 7,000 Armenians were repatriated to Soviet Armenia.

 Migration of Armenians from the Middle East

+Langues du monde (1952) estimated 70,000 Armenians in France.

 Thousands of new immigrants have arrived in France from Middle Eastern countries like Turkey, Lebanon, Syria and Iran since the 1950s.
 These new immigrants mobilized the French Armenian community.
 By the 1980s around 300,000 Armenians lived in France.

 In 1983, the Armenian Secret Army for the Liberation of Armenia launched an attack at the Paris Orly airport, as part of its campaign for the recognition of and reparations for the Armenian genocide.
 The explosion killed eight people and injured fifty-five.
 The campaign to pass the resolution condemning the Armenian genocide at the European Council unleashed on June 19, 1987, at a Strasbourg demonstration.